AtlasPilotPuppy/spark-streamingsql/README.md

 Our **spark-streamsql** provides:

-1. Extend SQL support for streaming data (e.g. query against streams, stream relation joins, time based windowing join/aggregation)
+1. SQL support on both stream and table data with extended time-based windowing aggregation and join.
 2. Easy mutual operation between DStream and SQL.
 3. External source API support for streaming source.